 For JPAM Authors

-The JPAM editorial office is located at the Indiana University of Public and Environmental Affairs.
+The JPAM editorial office is located at the Indiana University School of Public and Environmental Affairs.
 The Editor-in-Chief is Maureen Pirog and Managing and Co-Editors are: Christopher (Kitt) Carpenter and Robert Kaestner.
 The topical co-editors of JPAM are: Thomas S. Dee (University of Virginia, primary and secondary education), Bradley T. Heim (Indiana University, public finance), Mark C. Long (University of Washington, Seattle, higher education), Leonard M. Lopoo (Maxwell School, social policy), Matthew Potoski (University of California, Santa Barbara, public management), Aseem Prakash (University of Washington, Seattle, international and environmental policy), and Kosali Simon (Indiana University, health policy).
 JPAM reviews and publishes articles under six categories: Feature Research Articles, Point/Counterpoint, Methods for Policy Analysis, Professional Practice, Policy Retrospectives, and Book Reviews.
 The section editor for Point/Counterpoint, Policy Retrospectives and Professional Practice is Kenneth A. Couch.
-The section editor for the Methods for Policy Analysis is currently changing.
+The section editor for the Methods for Policy Analysis is Rebecca A. Maynard.
 Dr. Eugene B. McGregor, Jr. is the editor of Book Reviews.
 All submissions should follow the JPAM style sheet

 JPAM content covers topics across the entire gamut of public policy interests, domestic and international.
 Any topic of broad interest to JPAM readers generally will be considered.